-Valentine's Day, Cooking Workshops, and Simon Says with Jamie Raskin: Things to Do in DC, February 11-15
+Valentine's Day, Cooking Workshops, and the Lunar New Year: Things to Do in DC, February 11-15

 Date idea: If your typical date night includes dinner and a show, you can recreate it at home with a virtual classical concert from the National Philharmonic at Strathmore.
 In “Music That Feeds the Soul,” five chamber musicians will perform comfort-focused songs, including compositions by Eleanor Alberga, Johannes Brahms, and Rebecca Clarke.
 Pair the show with a special Valentine’s Day menu from Beuchert’s Saloon (must order by Friday 2/12 at 5 PM).
 Sunday 2/14 at 2 PM; Free, learn more here.

 Get silly: Are you tired and overworked?
 You might be needing some playtime.
 (Yes, adults need it too—why else do you think I’ve been addicted to Among Us?)
 The local organization Let’s Play America is throwing a virtual Mid-Winter Play Day with events for all ages, including zumba, sock puppet-crafting, storytime (in English and Spanish), and karaoke.
-The biggest highlight, though, will be a round of Zoom Simon Says led by Congressman Jamie Raskin.
 Sunday 2/14 from 1 PM to 5 PM; Free, learn more here.

 Valentine’s Day: Looking for last-minute plans or gift ideas?
 We’ve got a guide to how to romantically celebrate Cupid’s favorite day around DC.

-Note: Update: A previous version of this story mentioned that Congressman Jamie Raskin would participate in the Mid-Winter Play Day event.
-Though he was originally set to appear, he is no longer attending.